xwmx/nb/README.md

                --to-bookmark | --to-note) [-f | --force]

 Options:
-  -f --force     Skip the confirmation prompt.
+  -f, --force     Skip the confirmation prompt.
-  --reset        Reset the filename to the timestamp at which it was last updated.
+  --reset         Reset the filename to the last modified timestamp.
-  --to-bookmark  Preserve the existing filename and replace the extension with
+  --to-bookmark   Preserve the existing filename and replace the extension
-                 '.bookmark.md' to convert the note to a bookmark.
+                  with '.bookmark.md' to convert the note to a bookmark.
   --to-note       Preserve the existing filename and replace the bookmark's
                   '.bookmark.md' extension with '.md' to convert the bookmark to a Markdown note.

 Description:
   Rename a note.
 Set the filename to <name> for the specified note file.
 When